Nightguards, Mouthguards and Sleep Apnea Appliances in Glenview IL

 At Gallery Park Dental, Drs.
 Rogers and Gripentrog will evaluate your teeth for physical signs of grinding or clenching.
 Patients that have been grinding or clenching their teeth continuously will often exhibit significant wear on the cusps of teeth and can even have cracked teeth or fillings.
 They will also evaluate your TMJ for any signs of clicking or popping.
 Finally, they will evaluate all of your individual jaw muscles that are used when chewing.
 There are a few ways that TMD symptoms can be treated.
 Before Dr. Skinkys develops a treatment plan, we need to first identify any issues that contribute to your symptoms.
 He will evaluate your TMJ symptoms to collect the necessary information to make an accurate diagnosis.

-Teeth Grinding and TMJ Treatment
+Teeth Grinding and TMJ Treatment in 60026

 If a patient is diagnosed as grinding or clenching their teeth at night, the most popular treatment is the nightguard.
 Nightguards are made of a stiff acrylic material that is custom-fit to the teeth and prevents the top and bottom teeth from grinding into each other.
 While nightguards do not prevent the action of grinding, they protect the teeth and dental restorations from wear and fracture.
 If it was determined that any TMJ issues were produced by grinding and clenching teeth at night, the nightguard will also help to reduce the extra stress added to the jaw joint and relieve some of the TMJ symptoms.